Connections-Business-Directory/Connections/README.md

 * BUG: The `connections_license_data` should not be autoloaded.
 * BUG: The basename and slug array values do not need to be set as defaults because they are auto created from file path and item name.
 * DEV: phpDoc block fixes.

-### 8.5.27 10/08/2016 ###
-* NEW: Introduce the `cn_search_like_shortword` filter.
-* NEW: Introduce cnPlugin_Updater class.
-* TWEAK: Switch from using EDD_SL_Plugin_Updater to cnPlugin_Updater..
-* TWEAK: Update WordPress API to 2.0-beta15
-* TWEAK: Tweak the term slug sanitize_callback to use the `WP_REST_Controller::sanitize_slug()` callback.
-* TWEAK: Remove unnecessary break statements in a switch.
-* TWEAK: Ensure trailing slash in cnLicense::license() request.
-* BUG: Ensure changelog section existing before trying to parse it.
-* BUG: The upgrade notice is a string, not an array.
-* OTHER: Correct misspelling.
-* OTHER: Update copyright year in cnLicense.
-* DEV: phpDoc fixes.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)